agberry03/Kotlin-Quote-Quiz/README.md

 -
 # Future Work

-{Make a list of things that you need to fix, improve, and add in the future.}
+- Add the option to quiz on both movie and tv quotes.

-- Item 1
+- Use a more robust list of json quotes.
-- Item 2
+- Check the accuracy of the quote list.
-- Item 3
+- Use the year value in the data class.